PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/analisis/publicos/2026-07-13-religion-identidad-dogma-conciencia-neodialectica_ES_EN.md

 ## A synthesis that must be taken into account

 A synthesis does not acquire value because an existing discipline grants it permission.

 Its value depends on its capacity to:

-observe
+- observe;

-integrate
+- integrate;

-distinguish layers
+- distinguish layers;

-preserve traceability
+- preserve traceability;

-detect errors
+- detect errors;

-relate dimensions
+- relate dimensions;

-recognize patterns
+- recognize patterns;

-anticipate consequences
+- anticipate consequences;

-correct direction
+- correct direction.

 Neodialectics does not seek authorization from fragmented science to read multidimensionally what reality presents as connected.